Bloods & Crips: Second album

 Bangin' on Wax 2...
 The Saga Continues was the second and last album by the Bloods & Crips.
 Music videos were made for the album singles "G's & Locs" and "Wish You Were Here".
 Both videos gained positive reviews.
 The album was recorded and released in 1994 under Dangerous Records.
 The album made it to No. 139 on the Billboard 200 and #20 for Top R&B/Hip-Hop Albums.

 Third album

 A third album: Bangin’ on Wax Part 3: No Passes was originally recorded in 2004, but not released until 2014.
 Only a few of the original artists are featured on the album, although it was still distributed through Dangerous Records with the help of Tweedy Bird Loc, following the death of producer Ronnie M. Phillips on November 1, 2003, over a decade prior to release.

 Aftermath

 Following the end of the project, the two gangs started separate projects, with the Crips releasing albums under the Nationwide Rip Ridaz name, and the Bloods under the Damu Ridas.

 Nationwide Rip Ridaz

 The Nationwide Rip Ridaz released two albums, the self-titled Nationwide Rip Ridaz in 1995 and Betrayed (Can't Trust Nobody) in 1999.

 A notable member of the group was Donald “AWOL” Stallworth from Kelly Park, he was killed by law enforcement on June 4, 1997.
+Big Freeze was killed in 1999.